eyoasmulat/Machinlearning/readme.md

 ## 📂 Key Files

 - 📜 `mach1.ipynb` – Jupyter Notebook containing the full implementation.
-- 📊 `des.csv` – The dataset used for training and testing.
+- 📊 `sports_injury1.csv` – The dataset used for training and testing.

 ## 🚀 How to Run